ElvinC/gyroflow/README.md

+# Warning: This is the legacy version, find the project here: https://github.com/gyroflow/gyroflow

 # Gyroflow - Video stabilization using gyroscope data targeting drone footage

-## Gyroflow has been totally revamped and rewritten with release v1.0.0!
-[Trailer/Video announcement](https://www.youtube.com/watch?v=w0yInv2a38Y)
-The new code is available at [https://github.com/gyroflow/gyroflow](https://github.com/gyroflow/gyroflow).
-This repository contains the legacy Python version of Gyroflow.

 Join the [Gyroflow Discord server](https://discord.gg/BBJ2UVAr2D) for discussion and support.

 ## [Website with more info](http://gyroflow.xyz/)

 ## [In-depth video guide for 0.3.x-beta](https://youtu.be/f4YD5pGmnxM)